Colicky Crying: When to Call the Doctor

 - Poor weight gain (gaining less than a half ounce a day)

 Note: Food allergy/sensitivity is the only common medical cause of colic.
-While some more serious problems are possible, it’s important have the perspective thatthey occur in less than 1% of fussy babies.
+While some more serious problems are possible, it’s important to have the perspective that they occur in less than 1% of fussy babies.
 Get your baby checked by a doctor to know for sure.